EricHogue/EricHogue.github.io/_posts/2022-05-23-1-HackTheBox-Walkthrough-Pandora.md

             $config['auth_error'] = __('User only can use the API.');
 ```

-I looked for the database credentials to tried and change daniel's user to admin.
+I looked for the database credentials to try and change daniel's user to admin.
 But only matt could read the configuration.

 ```bash
 $ ls -la include/config.php